 Child Development Experts

 Our management is highly knowledgeable in child development.
 They create developmentally appropriate curriculum, bringing their own creativity, insight, and love of learning into the classroom.

-Our teachers have a clear understanding of the philosophy of the school and a strong commitment to it, despite the current nationwide pressures to conform to a preset curriculum and standardized testing.
+Our teachers have a clear understanding of the philosophy of the school and a strong commitment to it, despite the current nationwide pressures to conform to a preset curriculum and standardised testing.
 They have the ability and opportunity to be remarkably effective.
 Their dedication, expertise, and teamwork are what make progressive teaching practices possible at Walden’s Path.

 Our students interact fully with their teachers.
 Teachers and students are on a first-name basis at Walden’s Path.
-The informal learning environment and the building of trust gives the teachers greater insight into their students’ understanding.
+The informal learning environment and the building of trust give the teachers greater insight into their students’ understanding.
 Our teachers know that when students feel safe to be themselves, they are able to take risks in their learning, to challenge themselves, and to grow as people.
 Respect and serious learning are the result.

 Our parents are involved.
-Connections are continually made between learning and home life, reflecting and supporting our belief that academic excellence is centered in the development of the whole child and is achieved in partnership with families.
+Connections are continually made between learning and home life, reflecting and supporting our belief that academic excellence is centred in the development of the whole child and is achieved in partnership with families.
 Parents are welcome at the school and play important roles in the school community.

 Our school is connected to the community.
-We make regular use of the rich resources of agriculture farms, zoological park, museums, nature preserves, and performing arts centers, as well as institutions and businesses that welcome Walden’s Path students into their farms, laboratories, offices, and stores.
+We make regular use of the rich resources of agriculture farms, zoological park, museums, nature preserves, and performing arts centres, as well as institutions and businesses that welcome Walden’s Path students into their farms, laboratories, offices, and stores.